Vitamin C Benefits For Skin + 6 Tips For Finding The Best Product

 6 tips for finding a high-quality vitamin C skin care product + how to use it.

 While it might feel like you need a chemistry degree to cut through the clutter, we narrowed it down to the top six things you need to know when picking, storing, and using vitamin C for your face to get the most benefit for your buck:

 1. Look for straight L-ascorbic acid (LAA) in serums.

 L-ascorbic acid is the most active form of vitamin C (other forms must be converted into L-ascorbic acid before the body can use it), and the most proven to work.
 But note that more vitamin C is not better.
 Research has found 10 to 20% concentrations the most effective.
-"Small amounts are usually all that's needed and best to use on clean skin before other products," adds Dr. Tanzi.
+"Small amounts are usually all that's needed and best to use on clean skin before other products," adds Tanzi.
 Downside: The pH of the LAA needs to be acidic (3.0 to 3.5) to penetrate the skin, which can cause irritation in some people.
-To help avoid irritation, it's best to avoid using products with other acidic ingredients (e.g., alpha-hydroxy acids like lactic acid and glycolic acid) at the same time.
+If you are sensitive to this, avoid irritation by not using products with other acidic ingredients (e.g., alpha-hydroxy acids like lactic acid and glycolic acid) at the same time.
 And don't necessarily start with the strongest serum; it's fine to start at a lower concentration and work your way up.

 2. Packaging makes a difference.